vbingbingv/selection-hook/README.md

   console.log('Current selection:', currentSelection.text);
 }

+// Stop, you can start it again selectionHook.stop();
 // Clean up when done
-selectionHook.stop();
 selectionHook.cleanup();
 ```